owencmcgrath/hrml/README.md

 <h3> Roadmap </h3>

 - [ ] Add more code block functionality
-- [ ] Add this as an Obsidian extension.
+- [ ] Add this as an Obsidian extension
+- [ ] Literally refactor the whole codebase, lol